Oluwatobi-PM/Oluwatobi-PM/README.md

 Hi there!

-Welcome to my zone.I make sporadic commits here on github to track my progress in becoming a holistic Product Manager.
+Welcome to my zone.
+I make sporadic commits here on github to track my progress in becoming a holistic Product Manager.

 I enjoy what I do and I hope you'd find my code and projects interesting too.